DataDog/documentation/content/en/profiler/enabling/supported_versions.md

 ## Runtime and tracer versions

 To use the Datadog Profiler, use at least the minimum versions summarized in the following table.
-To access specific profile types, see [profile type requirements](#profile-types).
+To use specific profile types, see [Profile types](#profile-types).

 |                                   |  [Java][1]   |   [Python][2]    |    [Go][3]    |   [Ruby][4]    | [Node.js][5]  |  [.NET][6]  |   [PHP][7]    | [Rust/C/C++][8] |
 |-----------------------------------|:------------:|:----------------:|:-------------:|:--------------:|:-------------:|:-----------------------------------------------------------------------:|:-------------:|:---------------:|